zeroc0d3/mycampus/README.md

 ## MyCampus RestAPI

-MyCampus is a simple restapi project for academic information system, using Dingo and JWT for authentication.
+MyCampus RestAPI is a simple restapi project for academic information system, build on the top of Laravel PHP Framework using Dingo and JWT for authentication.
 Features cover:
 * Campus profile
 * Faculty (fakultas)
 * Concentration (jurusan)